mila-iqia/mila-docs/docs/Purpose_audience.rst

 This documentation is mainly intended for Mila researchers having access to the Mila cluster.
 This access is determined by your researcher status.
-See :ref:`Roles and authorisations` for more information.
+See :ref:`Roles and authorizations` for more information.
 The core of the information with this purpose can be found in the following section :
 :ref:`Mila research computing infrastructure information and policies`.